jbakabaam/UDACITY-Programming-for-Data-Science-with-Python/README.md

 Created by Jun Buhm Lee
 ---
-This repository contains projects did for Udacity Programming For Data Science With Python Nanodegree.
+This repository contains projects did for 'Udacity Programming for Data Science with Python' Nanodegree.

 ⭐️ Project 1: Investigate a Relational Database
 ---